edwinsteele/wordspeak.org/posts/exploring-australian-indigenous-bible-translation.md

 # Why the Kukatja?

 Most importantly, they don't have *any* of the bible in their native language.
 Given the first book of the bible to be translated is usually one of the gospels, a language group with even a single book has access to the key parts of the message of Jesus.
 Given everyone should have some chance to read about Jesus, it's important to prioritise a giving that first opportunity.
-Secondly, while the Kukatja aren't the largest language group without bible access (that'd be the [Jaru](https://language-explorer.wordspeak.org/language/iso/ddj.html)) their low (self-assessed) ability in Australia's national language, English, means that they can't use an English-language bible either, so they're quite stuck.
+Secondly, while the Kukatja aren't the largest language group without bible access (that would be the [Jaru](https://language-explorer.wordspeak.org/language/iso/ddj.html)) their low (self-assessed) ability in Australia's national language, English, means that they can't use an English-language bible either, so they're quite stuck.

 Here's output from the software showing only language groups without a bible (filter by _No Scripture_) and sorted by count of non English language readers.